Nebelmischling/LumiaExpansionPacks/Guides/LandoSMUG.md

 ## How can I view my raw prompt sent to the LLM?

-To see what the AI received in any AI response, once the response is done generating or has been stopped.
-You can expand the options in the upper right of the response and click the
+To see what the AI received and used to create the reply in any AI response, once the response is done generating or has been stopped: You can expand the options in the upper right of the response and click the little writing tablet icon to bring up the Prompt Itemizer.

+Once there you can click the two buttons at the upper right to either view your prompt in a pop window, or copy it to your clipboard for easier viewing in a text editor.

 # Identifying and Repairing Prompt Issues